-- Sustainable discretionary mandates

-- Sustainable modules for traditional discretionary mandates

-- Sustainable public market investment funds (actively/passively managed)

-- Sustainable private market funds (incl. infrastructure and real estate)

-- Real Estate related financing

-- Green, social, sustainability and sustainability-linked bonds

-- Sustainability-linked loans

-- Sustainable deposits solution

-- Carbon footprint sizing

-- Renovation Journey, tools, partnerships and ecosystems

-- Sustainability reporting and analysis

-- Sustainability research and thought leadership

-- Philanthropy solutions

-Refer to the "Basis of Reporting" in the Supplement to this report, available at ubs.com/sustainability-reporting, for details of which products are included in the calculations of sustainable product metrics.
+- Sustainable discretionary mandates Sustainable modules for traditional discretionary mandates Sustainable public market investmen - Sustainable public market investment funds (actively/passively managed) - Sustainable private market funds (incl. infrastructure and real estate) - Real Estate related financing - Green, social, sustainability and sustainability-linked bonds - Sustainability-linked loans - Sustainable deposits solution - Carbon footprint sizing - Renovation Journey, tools, partnerships and ecosystems - Sustainability reporting and analysis - Sustainability research and thought leadership - Philanthropy solutions - 1 Clients booked in the US 2 Clients booked in Switzerland Disclaimer: Sustainable offering varies by jurisdiction, booking center and client domicile and is subject to client eligibility and preferences.
+Not all products and services are available to all clients. - > Refer to the "Basis of Reporting" in the Supplement to this report, available at ubs.com/sustainability-reporting, for details of which products are included in the calculations of sustainable product metrics.